jia-xinyu/jia-xinyu.github.io/_projects/2_project.md

     Rocker arm (left) and wheel hub (rigth) of Gspeed 2016.
 </div>

 During development, we also conducted a series of component experiments to verify their actual performance.
-For example, we used DP460 adhesive to attach carbon fiber wishones to aluminum joints.
-In failure testing, the bonded interface was not destroyed until the tensile force reached an astonishing **36.83kN**!
+For example, we used the DP460 adhesive to attach carbon fiber wishones to aluminum joints.
+In failure tests, the bonded interface was not destroyed until the tensile force reached an astonishing **36.83kN**!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">